Mother Angelica: Adulthood

 In December 1940, Rizzo experienced an episode of abdominal pain and diarrhea.
-Her condition persisted, and by early 1941 she was experiencing spasms approximately three times per week.
+Her condition persisted, and by early 1941, she was experiencing spasms approximately three times per week.
 As her gastrointestinal symptoms worsened, her grandparents arranged for her to be examined by their physician, Dr. James Pagano.
-He suspected complications and initiated treatment for potential ulcers or gallbladder issues.
-The prescribed treatment did not alleviate her symptoms, and by November she had lost twenty pounds.
+Suspecting complications, he initiated treatment for potential ulcers or gall bladder issues.
+The prescribed treatment did not alleviate her symptoms, however, and by November she had lost 20 pounds.
 X-rays subsequently identified a diagnosis of gastroptosis.
 Use of a medical support belt led to an improvement in her symptoms and allowed her to manage daily life more comfortably.

 Healing and religious vocation

-Following the attack on Pearl Harbor in December 1941, Rizzo obtained a position in the advertising department of the Timken Roller Bearing Company, a major manufacturer of gun barrels, in early 1942.
+Following the attack on Pearl Harbor in December 1941, Rizzo obtained a position early the next year in the advertising department of the Timken Roller Bearing Company, a major manufacturer of gun barrels.
 Serving as secretary to the vice president of advertising, she was considered successful in her role.
 In April 1942, her abdominal pain intensified and could no longer be managed with her existing medical belt.
 Dr. Wiley Scott prescribed a larger belt or corset, which alleviated the pain and allowed her to return to work.
-However, by November 1942, she experienced worsening symptoms, including an inability to sleep or eat, and the surgical corset caused skin blisters.
+However, by November 1942, she experienced worsening symptoms, including inability to sleep or eat, and the surgical corset caused skin blisters.

 In response to her declining condition, her mother brought her to Rhoda Wise, a local figure described as a mystic and stigmatic who claimed to receive visions of Saint Thérèse of Lisieux.
 Wise instructed Rizzo to pray a novena and asked her to promise that, if cured, she would promote devotion to St. Thérèse.

 On January 17, 1943, the final day of the novena, Rizzo reported experiencing the "sharpest pains" she had ever felt and a sensation that "something was pulling [her] stomach out."
 Although she considered putting on her corset before getting up, she stated that a voice commanded her to rise without it.
-She interpreted this moment as a healing and later observed that the abdominal lump and discoloration were gone.
+She interpreted this moment as healing and later observed that the abdominal lump and discoloration had resolved.
 Rizzo believed this event to be a miracle and identified it as the turning point in her life that led to her religious commitment.
 She later stated, "I knew that God knew me and loved me and was interested in me.
 All I wanted to do after my healing was give myself to Jesus."

 Dr. Wiley Scott did not support the claim of a miraculous healing and described Rizzo as "a neurotic female with a mentality which is very open to any suggestive influence."
 Nonetheless, for Rizzo, the experience marked a significant transformation and a new direction in life.